Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 ## What does Hastlayer Timing Tester do?

 Hastlayer Timing Tester is for automatically determining how certain VHDL operators will behave with regards to timing.

-It will estimate that if we download the compiled design to an FPGA, how much time it takes an operation to complete on the real hardware.
+* It will estimate that if we download the compiled design to an FPGA, how much time it takes for an operation to complete on the real hardware.
-It uses the Static Timing Analysis (STA) engine in Vivado to get the timing information.
+* It uses the Static Timing Analysis (STA) engine in Vivado to get the timing information.
-It helps us to avoid setup time violations in the generated Hastlayer hardware design.
+* It helps us to avoid setup time violations in the generated Hastlayer hardware design.

 ## What problem does it solve?